tapebrief

 Sources

-2. Lowe's Q1 FY2026 earnings call transcript and prepared remarks (referenced via extraction)
+2. Lowe's Q1 FY2026 earnings conference call commentary and Q&A (per transcript excerpts)

 Get the next brief, free.